China's Nov crude imports rise m/m as backlog cleared

 China brought in 45.36 million tonnes of crude oil last month, equivalent to 11.04 million barrels per day (bpd), data from the General Administration of Customs showed on Monday.

-That compares with 42.56 million tonnes in October and was 0.3% less than the level in November 2019.
+That compares with 42.56 million tonnes in October and was 0.8pc less than the level in November 2019.

 Several ports in eastern China had suffered from months-long congestion since July due to record-high arrivals of crude shipments and bad weather, and stretched onshore facilities led to historical-high floating storage.